 Meet Our Instructors

-Hope Springs’ programs are managed by Jeannie Knowlton, Executive Director/Senior Instructor.
-Jeannie is a member of PATH International and an accomplished horsewoman with over 45 years of experience teaching both able-bodied students and those with disabilities.
-All instructors report to Jeannie as our Executive Director/Senior Instructor and are listed below.
+Hope Springs’ programs are managed by Jeannie Knowlton, Executive Director/Senior Instructor .
+Jeannie is a member of PATH International and an accomplished horsewoman with over 50 years of experience teaching both able-bodied students and those with disabilities.
+She has shown the Devon Horse Show, won the prestigious A Level 3 Day Rally, and was a Chief Stable Management Judge for United States Pony Clubs, Inc. All instructors report to Jeannie as our Executive Director/Senior Instructor and are listed below.

 E. Dallas Knowlton